Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![SpawnTiles](./images/blueprint_spawntiles.png "SpawnTiles Blueprint node")

-Create and place tiles according to the HexGridManager configuration.
+Create and place tiles according to the HexGrid configuration.
 This will remove all existing tiles and generate a rectangle or hexagon grid from the default tile class or the tile selection delegate.

 >[*void*](#void) &nbsp; **SpawnTiles** &nbsp; ();